Why Wall Street is Wrong About Copper Stocks — Copper Prices Will Rise

 Wall Street worries about current events — who said what about whom.

-As natural resources guru Rick Rule said to me on the phone: “Narrative is easier to understand than arithmetic…”
+As my friend Rick Rule, the respected natural resources investor, once told me: “Narrative is easier to understand than arithmetic…”

 You see, this is the best time to buy natural resource stocks.